Rethinking behaviour: What brain research is telling us about working with behaviour in the classroom.

 Unfortunately, many of our common methods of behaviour management in schools may be inhibiting the growth of this key characteristic by pushing behaviour such as bullying underground where it is very hard to counter.

 In this workshop practical strategies will be discussed that can assist in the development of self control in students and a more positive environment for all.
+It starts with an explanation of how the brain works and why a deep knowledge of the student is needed to understand fundamental needs that may not be being met, resulting in inappropriate means to achieve this.
 Research on the impact of positive behaviour change strategies will be emphasised.

 (Half or one day workshop.
 Opportunities to problem solve difficult behaviours).